Hornchurch: Origins

 In the Anglian Ice Age, 450,000 years ago, the ice sheet reached The Dell, just south of St Andrew's Church, the furthest south any ice sheet reached in Britain.
-Hornchurch Cutting is a Site of Special Scientific Interest just north of St Andrews Park which exhibits the geology.
-Stone Age tools, Bronze Age and Iron Age artefacts have been discovered in Hornchurch, indicating a lengthy occupation in pre-history.
-Roman remains, sufficient to indicate a settlement have also been found in South Hornchurch.
+Hornchurch Cutting is a Site of Special Scientific Interest just north of St Andrew’s Park, which exhibits the geology.
+Stone Age tools and Bronze Age and Iron Age artefacts have been discovered in Hornchurch, indicating a lengthy occupation in pre-history.
+Roman remains, sufficient to indicate a settlement, have also been found in South Hornchurch.

 Hornchurch Priory and New College

-In 1158/9 Henry II gave 1500 acre of southern Hornchurch to the hospice of Great St Bernard Hospice in Savoy as a gift.
-The Hornchurch Priory was established and in 1163 the St Andrew's Church and adjacent land was given by Henry II to the priory with a house built to the north of the church.
+In 1158/9 Henry II gave 1500 acre of southern Hornchurch to the hospice of Great St Bernard Hospice in Savoy.
+Hornchurch Priory was established and in 1163 St Andrew's Church and adjacent land were given by Henry II to the priory, with a house built to the north of the church.
 The priory lands in total were around 1900 acre.
-The priory claimed exclusive spiritual authority within the ancient parish of Hornchurch which was the same area as the manor of Havering at this time.
+The priory claimed exclusive spiritual authority within the ancient parish of Hornchurch, which was the same area as the manor of Havering at that time.
 The Parliament of England authorised the king to confiscate the property of alien religious houses that supported the Avignon Papacy in 1379.
 The members of the priory left the house in 1385 and the property was seized.
 The lands were purchased in 1391 by William of Wykeham for the endowment of New College, Oxford.
 The site of the priory became Hornchurch Hall.